-There are two methods for mapping a shared folder to a network drive (using GUI and group policy).
-I am focusing on the later method of using a group policy.
+There are two methods for mapping a shared folder to a network drive (using GUI and group policy) in Windows.
+I am focusing on the latter method of using a group policy.

 Map a Shared Folder to Network Drive